3-Day Virachey National Park Encounter Trek

-Next it’s off to the village cemetery, which may sound a little morbid, but if you do be further from the truth.
+Next, it’s off to the village cemetery, which may sound a little morbid, but if you do be further from the truth.
 The cemetery is a celebration of life and all around the spell-binding site are over 100 wooden constructs of crypts and effigies of animals that represent the lives of those indigenous people now passed on.
 Kaoh Piek is home to a traditional Kachoch burial ground complete with carved effigies of the deceased.
 Family groups are buried side by side and elaborate ceremonies held after a period of mourning.
-There are wooden men and women statues standing in front the tombs to guard and likeness of elephant tusks and beautiful decorated tombs.
-The stories of how these come about are fascinating and include sacrifice, reincarnation and bountiful offerings, but I’ll leave this to your guide to explain in full.
+There are wooden men and women statues standing in front of the tombs to guard and likeness of elephant tusks and beautifully decorated tombs.
+The stories of how these come about are fascinating and include sacrifice, reincarnation, and bountiful offerings, but I’ll leave this to your guide to explain in full.

 Lunch is a particular treat today.
 Sticky rice and locally-sourced produce give the food a distinctly regional flavor and if you’re feeling adventurous try some of chili and garlic dipping sauce – not for the fainted!
 Eating with the people is a rewarding and life-affirming experience not to be missed but unfortunately signals the end of your three-day adventure on Koh Perk.
 A quick walk back to the boat and you’re on your way back to a more recognizable civilization to Kachon village.
-Afterwards, we are picked up by car and travel back to Ban Lung.
+Afterward, we are picked up by car and travel back to Ban Lung.
 Then, it is time to enjoy the refreshing waters of the beautiful crater lake of Yeak Loam, set amid a pocket of lush jungle.
 Our Kachoch hill tribe adventure mountain trek has now come to an end with a drop off at your hotel.

 What food is provided during the trek?

-All meals are provided with the trek as mentoned in the itinerary.
+All meals are provided with the trek as mentioned in the itinerary.
 Please note that there is no possibility of cooking different food for individuals.
 Please let us know at the time of booking if you are a vegetarian.

 Is there Malaria?